 - Good morning / evening!
 Welcome the participants to the property.
-Mention anything interesting you have already seen upon arriving or something you are looking forward to seeing on the outing. - Introduce self as a LandPaths Bohemia Ecological Preserve docent & introduce other Docents or guest experts.
-Share pronouns as part of our commitment to inclusivity and encourage others to share, if they are comfortable doing so. - Give the Land Acknowledgment (see page 2 of this manual) - Ask How many here have visited site before?
+Mention anything interesting you have already seen upon arriving or something you are looking forward to seeing on the outing. - Introduce self as a LandPaths' Bohemia Ecological Preserve docent & introduce other Docents or guest experts.
+Share pronouns as part of our commitment to inclusivity and encourage others to share, if they are comfortable doing so. - Give the Land Acknowledgment. - Ask How many here have visited site before?
 How many people have participated with LandPaths before?
-Welcome any new folks - Ask if everyone has signed the waiver form.
-(Once you are sure everyone has signed, transition into an introduction to LandPaths and Bohemia Ecological Preserve. - Give a short overview of LandPaths history and mission adapted from the About LP section on pg.
-4. - Welcome to Bohemia (Share with the group what makes it special to you and give context for docent program at Bohemia Preserve.
-You will learn this information on training day.)
+Welcome any new folks. - Ask if everyone has signed the waiver form.
+(Once you are sure everyone has signed, transition into an introduction to LandPaths and Bohemia Ecological Preserve. - Give a short overview of LandPaths history and mission. - Welcome to Bohemia- (Share with the group what makes it special to you and give context for docent program at Bohemia Preserve.
+You will learn this information on training day)